 Using UGC in email and Klaviyo flows

-Why UGC lifts email
+Why does UGC lift email performance?

-- Welcome flow, a wall of happy customers as first-impression proof the brand is trusted.
+- Welcome flow: a wall of happy customers as first-impression proof the brand is trusted.

-- Browse and cart abandonment, UGC of the exact product the shopper looked at, answering the doubt that stalled them.
+- Browse and cart abandonment: UGC of the exact product the shopper looked at, answering the doubt that stalled them.

-- Post-purchase, customer content that reassures the new buyer, and prompts them to create their own.
+- Post-purchase: customer content that reassures the new buyer and prompts them to create their own.

-- Win-back, real customer results as a reason for a lapsed customer to look again.
+- Win-back: real customer results as a reason for a lapsed customer to look again.

 Doing it well

-- 2Keep it relevant, the UGC should show the product the email is actually about.
+- 2Keep it relevant: the UGC should show the product the email is actually about.

-- 3Keep images light, heavy email images hurt deliverability and load.
+- 3Keep images light: heavy email images hurt deliverability and load.

-- 4Link it back, the customer content should lead to the product page, which carries more of the same.
+- 4Link it back: the customer content should lead to the product page, which carries more of the same.

 Sources & notes